Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Numerical analysis of flux-based read-out of particle motion

-A major motivation for undertaking magnetic levitation of superconducting micrometer-sized objects is the exceptional decoupling of the levitated object from its environment \cite{SClevitation,ringlevitation}.
-To verify this decoupling experimentally, one needs to detect the motion of the levitated particle.
-Motion detection can rely on flux-based read-out via a pick-up coil placed in the vicinity of the trap \cite{SCmagnetlevitation,vinante_ultrahigh_2019}.
-Then, particle oscillations around the trap center generate perturbations in the magnetic field distribution, which translate into a change of the magnetic flux threading through a pick-up coil.
+Magnetic levitation of superconducting micrometer-sized objects promises to reach an exceptional decoupling of the levitated object from its environment \cite{SClevitation,ringlevitation}.
+To verify this decoupling, one needs to detect the motion of the levitated particle.
+Motion detection can rely on flux-based read-out via a pick-up coil placed in the vicinity of the trap \cite{SCmagnetlevitation,vinante_ultralow_2020}.
+Particle oscillations around the trap center generate perturbations in the magnetic field distribution, which translate into a change of the magnetic flux threading through a pick-up coil.
 The pick-up coil could, in turn, be connected to a DC-SQUID, which converts the flux signal into a measurable voltage signal.
-The expected signal in a pick-up loop has been calculated in previous work for the case of idealized situations \cite{SClevitation,SCmagnetlevitation}.
+The expected signal in a pick-up loop has been calculated analytically in previous work for the case of idealized situations \cite{SClevitation,SCmagnetlevitation}.

-Using FEM, we can now calculate the expected signal for realistic geometries by accounting for extended volumes and flux quantization.
-In the following, we consider a 1\,$\mu$m diameter spherical particle trapped in an \AHC{}-trap (cf.~\Fref{fig:AHCtrap}).
-We are interested in the magnetic flux threading a pick-up coil (shaded area in \Fref{fig:detection}(a)) for different particle displacements with respect to the trap center.
-We show in \Fref{fig:detection}(b) that our model predicts magnetic flux changes similar to the ones of the analytical expressions for a perfect diamagnetic sphere in a quadrupole field \cite{SClevitation}.
+Using FEM we can now calculate the expected signal for realistic geometries by accounting for extended volumes, field penetration and flux quantization.
+In the following, we first consider a 1\,$\muup$m diameter spherical particle trapped in an \AHC{}-trap (cf.~\fref{fig:AHCtrap}).
+We are interested in calculating the magnetic flux threading a pick-up coil for small particle displacements with respect to the trap center, see \fref{fig:detection}(a).
+In \fref{fig:detection}(b) we compare the analytical prediction for a perfect diamagnetic sphere in a quadrupole field from Ref.~\cite{SClevitation} with our numerical FEM-3D results and find similar behaviour.